 - It is usually the second referee (the rules say "the Referees") who authorizes the requested game interruptions (time-out and substitutions), but only if the ball is "out of play."
-If the second referee has not noticed the request for interruption of the game, the first referee can also authorize it, helping the second referee. - If during the match the second referee observes unsportsmanlike gestures or words between the opponents, on the first occasion when the ball is out of play, he/she can order the players to change his/her behavior asking them to calm down; if the situation remains the same, he/she must inform the first referee, who must immediately warn or sanction the player(s), depending on the gravity of the behavior. - INTERVALS- For normal (3 minute) intervals between sets 1 to 4: - TEAMS: At the end of each set, the six players of each team line up on the end line of their respective courts.
-At the direction of the first referee the teams change courts; as the players pass the net poles, they go directly to their team bench. - SCORER: At the moment the referee blows the whistle ending the last rally of the set, the scorer must start the timer for timing of the set interval. - 2'30 The second referee blows the whistle or the scorer sounds the buzzer. - TEAMS: At the direction of the second referee, the six players registered on the line-up sheet go directly onto the playing court. - REFEREES: The second referee will check the players' standing positions, comparing them to those on their respective line-up sheet and then authorizes the acting Libero to enter the court.
+If the second referee has not noticed the request for interruption of the game, the first referee can also authorize it, helping the second referee. - If during the match the second referee observes unsportsmanlike gestures or words between the opponents, on the first occasion when the ball is out of play, he/she can order the players to change his/her behavior asking them to calm down; if the situation remains the same, he/she must inform the first referee, who must immediately warn or sanction the player(s), depending on the gravity of the behavior. - Recording Devices: The use of tripods in the playing area is not permitted.
+If it is noticed that a team is using a tripod in the playing area, a reminder should be given to the team that it is not permitted, and it should be removed immediately.
+A comment is to be written in the Remarks section of the score sheet.

+• INTERVALS - For normal (3 minute) intervals between sets 1 to 4:

+- TEAMS: At the end of each set, the six players of each team line up on the end line of their respective courts.
+At the direction of the first referee the teams change courts; as the players pass the net poles, they go directly to their team bench. - SCORER: At the moment the referee blows the whistle ending the last rally of the set, the scorer must start the timer for timing of the set interval. - 2'30 The second referee blows the whistle, or the scorer sounds the buzzer. - TEAMS: At the direction of the second referee, the six players registered on the line-up sheet go directly onto the playing court. - REFEREES: The second referee will check the players' standing positions, comparing them to those on their respective line-up sheet and then authorizes the acting Libero to enter the court.
 The ball retriever will then give the ball to the server. - 3'00 The first referee whistles, authorising the service.

-INTERVAL BEFORE THE DECIDING SET:
+• INTERVAL BEFORE THE DECIDING SET:

 - TEAMS: At the end of the set before the deciding set, the six players of each team line-up on the end line of their respective courts.
-At the direction of the first referee, the teams go directly to their team bench. - CAPTAINS: Report to the scorer's table for the toss. - REFEREES: Report to the scorer's table to conduct the toss. - 2'30 The second referee blows the whistle or the scorer sounds the buzzer. - TEAMS: At the direction of the second referee, the six players registered on the line-up sheet, go directly into the playing court. - REFEREES: The second referee will check the players' standing positions, comparing them to those on their respective line-up sheet.
+At the direction of the first referee, the teams go directly to their team bench. - CAPTAINS: Report to the scorer's table for the toss. - o REFEREES: Report to the scorer's table to conduct the toss. - 2'30 The second referee blows the whistle, or the scorer sounds the buzzer. - TEAMS: At the direction of the second referee, the six players registered on the line-up sheet, go directly into the playing court.

+- REFERES: The second referee will check the players' standing positions, comparing them to those on their respective line-up sheet.
 Then he/she authorizes the acting Libero to enter the court and gives the ball to the server. - 3'00 The first referee whistles authorising the first service of the set.